 Individual student programs consist of a complement of elective courses usually taken from the following list:

 The master's degree program in geotechnical engineering encompasses soil mechanics theory and applications in the fields of foundation and soil engineering.
 Course work emphasizes the engineering behavior of soil, soil property determination, and the use of advanced soil mechanics theory and soil-structure interaction in the solution of soil and foundation engineering problems.
 Elementary courses in soil mechanics, statics, strength of materials and fluid mechanics are required as prerequisites for graduate core courses.
 Students receiving a teaching or research assistantship are required to submit a publishable thesis.
 The program of study consists of five required courses: CIVE.5310 Advanced Soil Mechanics and any four core courses and four elective courses, selected with the consent of a student’s faculty advisor.
+Additional advanced courses may be taken as electives after consultation with a faculty advisor and approval from the Department.
 Program and course details are included in the graduate course list and the graduate catalog.

 The solution of environmental problems related to soil and/or groundwater often requires knowledge of both Geotechnical and Environmental Engineering.
 The Geoenvironmental program provides fundamental training in soil mechanics, groundwater hydrology, environmental chemistry, and soil engineering.
 Course work is offered in each area as well as in courses that combine disciplines generally required in the solution of complex site problems, such as, landfill design, remediation of hazardous waste sites, dewatering and soil improvement.

-The structural option within Civil and Environmental Engineering offers instruction and research in advanced concepts and techniques in the solution of complex structural engineering problems.
-A student seeking an MS Engineering in Structural Engineering must have a structural analysis course which includes statically indeterminate structures and junior or senior level courses in the design of steel and concrete structures.
+The structural option within Civil and Environmental Engineering offers instruction and research in advanced concepts and techniques to develop innovative solutions for critical and challenging problems in Structural Engineering.
+A student seeking an MS Engineering in Structural Engineering must have at least one core course from each group (A, B, and C) to meet the core course requirements.
 Student study programs in structural engineering are developed with a faculty advisor to meet the needs of the individual.
-These undergraduate courses are core graduate course prerequisites and students deficient in these areas must take these courses before they can take advanced courses.
+Students should also meet the prerequisite requirement in each graduate-level course by receiving an approval from the instructor.